-Besides the experimental studies of cell fate switches in unicellular organism or virus, plenty of studies show that bistability commonly exist in cell differentiation of multicellutar organism.
-For example, Wang et al. \cite{wang2009bistable} use a human bone marrow stromal cell subclone to study myogenic and osteogenic differentiation.
-They that BMP2-induced osteogenic differentiation of these cells exhibits a threshold effect and an all-or-none response, which can be successfully analyzed by using the bistable switch model \cite{ozbudak2004multistability}.
-Bhattacharya et al. \cite{bhattacharya2010bistable} show that two mutually repressive feedback loops can generate a bistable switch capable of directing B cells to differentiate into plasma cells.
-In this process, it is important the differentiated cells are able to execute certain biological functions that requires that they have a low de-differentiate rate \cite{cai2007dedifferentiation}.
-The underlying mechanism that prevent differentiated cells from de-differentiating is the positive feedback in cell signaling pathways.
-Ahrends et al. \cite{ahrends2014controlling} show that an ultrahigh feedback connectivity exists in pre-adipocytes of mammalian tissues, supporting more than six positive feedbacks, leading to a very low rate of differentiation.
+In addition to experimental studies of cell fate switches in unicellular organisms and viruses, many studies show that bistability commonly exists during cellular differentiation of multicellular organisms.
+For example, Wang et al. \cite{wang2009bistable} used a human bone marrow stromal cell subclone to study myogenic and osteogenic differentiation.
+They found that BMP2-induced osteogenic differentiation of these cells exhibits a threshold effect and an all-or-none response that could be successfully analyzed using a bistable switch model \cite{ozbudak2004multistability}.
+Bhattacharya et al. \cite{bhattacharya2010bistable} showed that two mutually repressive feedback loops could generate a bistable switch capable of directing B cells to differentiate into plasma cells.
+In the process, the differentiated cells must execute certain biological functions that require them to have a low dedifferentiation rate \cite{cai2007dedifferentiation}.
+The mechanism that prevents differentiated cells from dedifferentiating is positive feedback in cell signaling pathways.
+Ahrends et al. \cite{ahrends2014controlling} showed that ultrahigh feedback connectivity exists in mammalian preadipocytes; these cells support more than six positive feedback loops that together lead to a slow rate of differentiation.

-In summary, it is generally considered that the progress of biological processes is controlled by mechanism of bistablity.
-This mechanism has been discovered in cell differentiation \cite{ chang2006multistable, goldbeter2007sharp, wang2009bistable}, lysogeny-lytic switch in bacteriophage $\lambda$ \cite{tian2004bistability}, Immune stress response \cite{bhattacharya2010bistable}, the lactose utilization network in Escherichia coli \cite{ozbudak2004multistability} and so on.
-The phenomenon of bistable allows the cells generate a response in a digital manner, that is discretely switch between two or more distinct stable states.
-Exploring the bistable responses in organism help us to understand the inherent mechanism of corresponding processes and further advance our studies of biomolecular controller \cite{lugagne2017balancing, aoki2019universal}.
+In summary, bistability is generally considered a control mechanism for biological processes; it is valuable in many situations, including cell differentiation \cite{ chang2006multistable, goldbeter2007sharp, wang2009bistable}, lytic-lysogenic switching in bacteriophage $\lambda$ \cite{tian2004bistability}, immune stress response \cite{bhattacharya2010bistable}, and the lactose utilization network in Escherichia coli \cite{ozbudak2004multistability}.
+Bistability allows cells to respond to stimuli by undergoing a discrete transition to a single state chosen from among two or more distinct stable states.
+Knowing the bistability range and the conditions of responses within an organism helps us understand the inherent mechanisms through which these processes occur and advances our knowledge of biomolecular controllers.